How much does it cost to get in to Carters Steam Fair?

 Where is my favourite ride?

 All of our equipment is antique, and so it requires a lot of love and attention to keep it in tip top condition.
 Sometimes rides or attractions need a "birthday", so we take them off the road and bring them to the Yard for a well-deserved rest and to be restored thoroughly to keep them running for another hundred years.
 If your favourite ride is missing at the Fair it is very likely that it is being restored at the Yard and will be back out on the road next year.
-Some of the rides and sideshows are guest attractions that travel with us, and are not necessarily at every venue due to other commitments; these include the Wall of Death, the Jets, the Ghost Train, the Slip and others.
+Some of the rides and sideshows are guest attractions that travel with us, and are not necessarily at every venue due to other commitments; these include the Wall of Death, the Jets, the Ghost Train, the Twist and others.

 Are vintage rides safe for modern audiences?